Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Overall, TP-Link’s BE800 is a welcome new member of the Archer family, or the Multi-Gig home router community as a whole, by being an exciting option or making other proven excellent options more affordable.

-It’s safe to get this Archer BE800 today.
-But you can also wait until Wi-Fi 7 is fully available.
-This router will likely get even better via updates, and I imagine its price only gets lower over time.
+It's safe to get this Archer BE800 today, but you can also wait until Wi-Fi 7 is fully available.
+This router will likely get even better via updates, and I imagine its price will only get lower over time.

 Share what you just read!